sh1ura/daily-puzzle-solver/README.md

-# "Daily puzzle" and its solver program
+# "Daily puzzle" and its solver

-## A variant of "a-puzzle-a-day" type daily puzzle and its solver.
+## A variant of "a-puzzle-a-day" type puzzle and its solver.

 <a href="https://www.dragonfjord.com/product/a-puzzle-a-day/">A-puzzle-a-day</a> is truly genious and I like it, but it seems too difficult for children (and, to be honest, for me too).
 However, the design of the puzzle is <a href="https://euipo.europa.eu/eSearch/#details/designs/007690433-0001">registered</a> to the international patent office, and minor modification might still infringe their rights.
 Therefore I designed thoroughly modified version.